aphelionz/blog/content/post/101-rust-ipfs-unixfs.md

 ## The [ipfs-unixfs] crate

-You can review what UnixFS _is_ in our [previous post], but for right now it's enough to know that a proper UnixFS implementation is basically about two things:
+You can review what UnixFS _is_ in our [previous post], but for now it's enough to know that a proper UnixFS implementation is basically about two things: